billie66/tech_doc/mac/cs6.md

 finally, build a new file, the width is 800px, the height is 600px, paste the selected image into the new file, save the file with png format.

+* use rulers

+enable rulers, go to menu View -> rulers, then horizontal and vertical rulers will show up.

+draw a horizontal guide, click the horizontal ruler, and press the left mouse button.

+change guides color, go to Photoshop -> preferences -> Guides, Grid & Slices

+* crop a image

+1. find the layer where the target image lives

+2. right click mouse, select `Covert to Smart Object`

+3. right click mouse again, select `Edit Contents`, then open a annoymous psd file containing the desired image

+4. go to menu Image -> Trim..., trim all extra transparent pixels to get the presice size of the image

+5. save the file as image format

+* distance between two elements

+zoom in the file until see the pixels, draw two guides between two elements, then use Rectangular Marquee Tool to draw a rectangle between two guidelines to get the distance

+* open info panel

+go to menu View -> Info, after selected a part area, you can get the width and height of the area from the info panel